tangentyh/notes-of-tan/docs/backend/java/javaBasics.md

      CallSite buildCallSite() throws LambdaConversionException {
          final Class<?> innerClass = spinInnerClass();
          if (invokedType.parameterCount() == 0 && !disableEagerInitialization) {
+             // In the case of a non-capturing lambda, we optimize linkage by pre-computing a single instance,
+             // unless we've suppressed eager initialization
              // ...
              try {
                  Object inst = ctrs[0].newInstance();